michaelkubina/Arduino_Analog_Joystick_Library/README.md

 # Arduino_Analog_Joystick_Library
 A simple Library for a Arduino 2-axis analog joystick with select button.
+You can use multiple joysticks at once, given you create a separate object for each one.

+## Release Notes

+###Version 1.0
+* added more directions to check (upper-left, upper-right, lower-left, lower-right and center)
+* calibration checks individual limits of the x- and y-axis in order to calculate the gap
+* if calibrated readX() and readY() account for it
+* added getStats() to print initial x- and y-values and if calibrated the calibration-data

+###Version 0.9
+* Initial Upload with incomplete functionality

 ## Requirements